Berulacks/yams/README.md

 `yams -k` will kill the current running instance.

-`yams -a` will attach to the current running instance's log file, allowing you to watch the daemon.
+`yams -a` will attach to the current running instance's log file, allowing you to watch the daemon's output.

 `yams -h` will print all the options (also available below)